Can coloured lenses make a difference?

 - visual snow or static

-Have a look at the image on the right.
+Have a look at the image below.
 If the lines appear to throb or move, or if colours fringes or blobs seem to appear, you may be suffering from visual stress.

 Is it the same as dyslexia?

 People with Meares-Irlen Syndrome are often given a diagnosis of dyslexia, due to difficulty with reading and comprehension despite having normal intelligence.

 The sad reality is that a child can be labelled a poor learner, when in actual fact they can’t remember what they read because they were struggling so much to read the words on the page.

 Not all dyslexics have this condition, but studies show nearly half of diagnosed dyslexics have the syndrome.

 Is visual stress real?